-Powys: Walker's death prompts coroner warning over headphones
+Powys: Walker's death prompts coroner's headphones warning

 - Published